 Lactobacillus acidophilus NCFM®

-Lactobacillus acidophilus NCFM® is a very well-researched strain which has been extensively tested in vitro, and also in both animal studies and in human clinical trials.
-There are actually over 45 clinical trials on this strain, a fact which confirms its position as one of the best probiotic strains in the world, and certainly the most researched strain of the acidophilus species.
+Lactobacillus acidophilus NCFM® is a very well-researched strain - certainly the most researched strain of the acidophilus species - which has been extensively tested in vitro, and also in both animal studies and in human clinical trials.
+There are actually over 45 clinical trials on this strain, a fact which confirms its position as one of the best probiotic strains in the world, with a well-deserved and a secure place in this database of the most well-researched probiotics on the planet.
 It has been used in a broad range of studies focusing on its potential to support many areas of gastrointestinal and general health, including immune function, antibiotic-associated gut disturbances, and the symptoms of Irritable Bowel Syndrome (IBS).
 The strain is also sometimes referred to as Lactobacillus acidophilus ATCC 700396, NCK56, N2 as well as NCFM®.
 It is often used in clinical trials in combination with Bifidobacterium lactis Bi-07.